Worldwide Approval Overview

 Some countries take the FCC or CE test reports and transfer technical information from them to an application specific for their country.
 They do not submit the actual test reports.

 Other countries will submit the actual test report along with the certificate or grant.
 Some manufacturers will perform FCC approvals but not go the extra step and obtain the FCC grant as in many cases for their purposes it is not required.
 CSIA always recommends that when obtaining the FCC testing you obtain the grant as it is required in addition to the test reports in many cases for international approvals.
 In the case of the CE certificate we recommend that the manufacture obtain CB approval at the same time.
-While some countries will not require the CB certificate in many instances it is part of the requirements so if you have both CE and CB certificates you are covered in most countries that accept foreign test reports.
+While not all countries will require the CB certificate in many instances it is part of the requirements so if you have both CE and CB certificates you are covered in most countries that accept foreign test reports.

 While some countries say they accept both FCC and CE test reports depending on the EUT, and whether you are have obtained FCC or CE certificates, some requirements could still be missing.
 In countries such as Nicaragua and Venezuela the standard FCC test report is acceptable.
 Typically testing to Part 15, etc. But when you go to a country such as South Africa or Belarus they could require test standards that are specific to a CE test report that may not be required for FCC testing.
-An example of some of the test standards required in South Africa are EN 300 328-1, EN 60950-1 and EN 301- 489.

 In-country legal entity to hold the certificate